loganc04/troisjs.github.io/src/guide/lights/index.md

 ### Access three.js light

-You should set a *ref* on your light :
+You should set a *ref* on your light:

 ```html
 <PointLight ref="light" />
 ```

-You can then access ThreeJS light in your component script :
+You can then access ThreeJS light in your component script:

 ```js
 const light = this.$ref.light.light;